antronerds/r2-tutorials/docs/Using_Genesets_creating_Heatmaps.md

 Step 2: Using multiple GeneSets
 ---------------

-1. R2 also allows for multiple genesets to be shown at once; return to the main page; select View Geneset (Figure 1: Select View a Geneset).
+1. R2 also allows for multiple genesets to be shown at once.
+To do so, scroll down to the the main page; select View Geneset (Figure 1: Select View a Geneset).
 We're not going to search for a geneset but look for multiple sets at once.